I've signed up to be a member, now what?

 I’ve booked a £5 ticket through a Masterclass giveaway, where is my ticket?

 Congratulations!
 Once you’ve paid the admin fee through PayPal, you will receive a PayPayl receipt to the email address registered to your PayPal account.
-Please note - this is not your theatre ticket.
-You’ll need to collect that from the venue on the day of the show.
+Please note - this is not your theatre ticket, and you will not receive any other confirmation emails from us.
+You only need your Paypal receipt and your name to collect the tickets from the venue on the day of the show.

 Also, please only book tickets for yourself and up to three friends - we want as many members to get the opportunity to see the shows as possible!